ARJUN300399/System_Design/README.md

 ```

 ### 2. Open/Closed Principle (OCP)
 Software entities should be open for extension but closed for modification.
-You can introduce new behavior without altering existing source.
+New behaviour is added by extension rather than editing existing source.

 ```java
 interface PaymentProcessor {